tsrines/node-js-promises/README.md

 ![Ciara Promises Animated Gif](https://s3.amazonaws.com/ezmiller/public/flatiron-imgs/promise-asynchrony.gif)

 "I promise I'll pay you back your $10 dollars."
-If I make such a promise to my friend, what I'm saying is that an ascynhronous process has begun that when it has completed will result in them having $10 dollars.
+If I make such a promise to my friend, what I'm saying, essentially, is that an ascynhronous process has begun that when it has completed will result in them having $10 dollars.
 She doesn't know when that money will arrive, only that it will at some point.
 Taking this a bit further, if I were to give her a symbol of this promise, an IOU, that IOU would represent the value (the future value, if you will) of my promise once I have made good on it.

 Now we are getting pretty close to understanding javascript Promises.
 At its most basic, a javascript Promise is really just a special kind of object that makes two promises to us.
 These promises are: